-Tobacco Settlement Financing Corporation - The corporation was created by the Tobacco Settlement Financing Corporation Act, Chapters 482 and 488 of the Acts of the General Assembly of the Commonwealth of Virginia (Commonwealth) during the 2002 General Assembly Session.
-The corporation is a public body corporate entity and an independent instrumentality of the Commonwealth, managed by a six-member board, including the State Treasurer.
-The corporation purchased all of the future tobacco settlement revenue allocated to the Tobacco Indemnification and Community Revitalization Commission, a discrete component unit of the Commonwealth.
+Tobacco Settlement Financing Corporation - The Corporation was created Tobacco Settlement Financing Corporation Act.
+Chapters 482 and 488 of the Acts of the General Assembly of the Commonwealth of Virginia (Commonwealth) during the 2002 General Assembly Session.
+The Corporation is a public body corporate entity and an independent instrumentality of the Commonwealth, managed by a sixmember board, including the State Treasurer.
+The Corporation purchased all of the future tobacco settlement revenue allocated to the Tobacco Indemnification and Community Revitalization Commission. а discrete component unit of the Commonwealth.
 Neither the Commonwealth's nor the Virginia Tobacco Settlement Foundation's (component unit) tobacco revenue was securitized.
-The administrative offices of the corporation are located at 101 N. 14th Street, 3rd Floor, Post Office Box 1879 Richmond, Virginia 23218-1879.
-PBGH, LLP audits the corporation, and a separate report is issued.
+The administrative offices of the Corporation are located at 101 N. 14th Street, 3rd Floor, Post Office Box 1879 Richmond, Virginia 23218-1879.
+PBGH, LLP audits the Corporation, and a separate report is issued.

-Virginia Recreational Facilities Authority - The authority was created as a political subdivision and instrumentality of the Commonwealth and given separate corporate powers by the Code of Virginia.
+Virginia Recreational Facilities Authority - The Authority was created as a political subdivision and instrumentality of the Commonwealth and given separate corporate powers by the Code of Virginia.
 The Governor appoints the 13-member board of directors.
-The authority operates educational programs, tourism, and commerce in the Roanoke Valley.
-The address for the administrative offices of the authority is 5204 Bernard Drive SW, Post Office Box 29800, Roanoke, Virginia 24018.
-Foti, Flynn, Lowen and Company audits the authority, and a separate report is issued.
+The Authority operates educational programs, tourism, and commerce in the Roanoke Valley.
+The address for the administrative offices of the Authority is 5204 Bernard Drive SW, Post Office Box 29800, Roanoke, Virginia 24018.
+Robinson, Farmer, Cox Associates audits the Authority, and a separate report is issued.

 Jamestown-Yorktown Foundation, Inc. -The non-profit corporation was created by the Code of Virginia to assist the Jamestown-Yorktown Foundation (Foundation). corporation board consists of five members selected from the Foundation's board of trustees.
-Several Commonwealth officials serve as ex-officio members of Foundation's board, and the Governor appoints 12 members.
-The corporation's basic activities consist of soliciting and collecting contributions, purchasing artifacts, sponsoring events and exhibits, and overseeing investments.
-The administrative offices of the corporation are located at 2207 Colonial Parkway, Post Office Box 3605, Williamsburg, Virginia 23187-3605.
-Goodman and Company, LLP, audits the corporation, and a separate report is issued.
+Several Commonwealth officials serve as ex-officio members of the Foundation's board, and the Governor appoints 12 members.
+The Corporation's basic activities consist of soliciting and collecting contributions, purchasing artifacts, sponsoring events and exhibits, and overseeing investments.
+The administrative offices of the Corporation are located at 2207 Colonial Parkway.
+Post Office Box 3605, Williamsburg, Virginia 23187.
+Cherry, Bekaert & Holland, LLP, audits the Corporation, and a separate report is issued.

-Jamestown-Yorktown Educational Trust -The trust was created as a non-profit corporation by the Code of Virginia to assist Jamestown-Yorktown Foundation (Foundation).
-The trust board consists of six members selected from the Foundation's board of trustees.
-Several Commonwealth officials serve as ex-officio members of Foundation's board, and the Governor appoints The trust operates the 12 members.
+Jamestown-Yorktown Educational Trust -The trust was created as a non-profit corporation by the Code of Virginia to assist Jamestown-Yorktown Foundation the (Foundation).
+The Trust board consists of six members selected from the Foundation's board of trustees.
+Several Commonwealth officials serve as ex-officio members of the Foundation's board, and the Governor appoints The Trust operates the 12 members.
 Jamestown Settlement and Yorktown Victory Centers' gift shops and café.
-The address for the administrative offices of the trust is 2207 Colonial Parkway, Post Office Box 3605, Williamsburg, Virginia 23187-3605.
-Goodman and Company, LLP, audits the trust, and a separate report is issued.
+The address for the administrative offices of the Trust is 2207 Colonial Parkway, Post Office Box 3605, Williamsburg, Virginia 23187.
+Goodman and Company, LLP, audits the Trust, and a separate report is issued.

-Virginia Birth-Related Neurological Injury Compensation Program - The program was created to provide a no-fault alternative for birth-related neurological injuries.
+Virginia Birth-Related Neurological Injury Compensation Program - The Program was created to provide a no-fault alternative for birth-related neurological injuries.
 The Governor appoints the seven-member board.
-The administrative offices of the program are located at 7501 Boulders View Drive, Suite 210, Richmond, Virginia 23225.
-Cherry, Bekaert, & Holland, LLP, audits the program, and a separate report is issued.
+The administrative offices of the Program are located at 7501 Boulders View Drive, Suite 210, Richmond, Virginia 23225.
+Cherry,

+Bekaert, & Holland, LLP, audits the Program, and a separate report is issued.

-Chesapeake Bay Bridge and Tunnel Commission - The commission was created to establish policy and administer operations of the Chesapeake Bay Bridge Tunnel District.
-Any of the 11 members of the commission appointed or reappointed on or after July 1, 1998, shall be appointed by the Governor, subject to confirmation by each house of the General Assembly.
-The administrative offices of the commission are located at Post Office Box 111, 32386 Lankford Highway, Cape Charles, Virginia 23310.
-KPMG, LLP, audits the commission, and a separate report is issued.
+Chesapeake Bay Bridge and Tunnel Commission - The Commission was created to establish policy and administer operations of the Chesapeake Bay Bridge Tunnel District.
+Any of the 11 members of the Commission appointed or reappointed on or after July 1, 1998, shall be appointed by the Governor, subject to confirmation by each house of the General Assembly.
+The administrative offices of the commission are located at 32386 Lankford Highway, Cape Charles, Virginia 23310.
+KPMG, LLP, audits the Commission, and a separate report is issued.